This topic is split into a nine-part series to improve readability – this is the first installment in the series.

 Assuming you are familiar with Splunk events indexes, you know that every event regardless of data source includes a timestamp (_time) and a sourcetype, source, and host field; the same is true of metrics indexes.
 But this is where the similarity fades.

 Event indexes store timestamped events that can have multiple fields containing string or numeric data (name=”Joe”, cpu_pct=24.5, etc.), JSON, XML, or even other key-value formats using less common delimitations such as spaces or other delimited data types.
-When you run a search against events indexes, you can (should) apply filters for the index, sourcetype, and one or more other fields to reduce the result set to just the data of interest and ensure the time range is only as large as needed to avoid searching through more data than is needed to improve search performance.
+When you run a search against events indexes, you can (should) apply filters for the index, sourcetype and one or more other fields to reduce the result set to just the data of interest and ensure the time range is only as large as needed to avoid searching through more data than is needed to improve search performance.

 Metrics indexes store ‘metric data points’, which are a single measurement with a metric_name, a timestamp, and one or more ‘dimensions’ that might be considered labels for each measurement type.
 The _indextime field is absent from metrics indexes, and the source is optional.

 Note that a log is an event that occurred, and a metric is a measurement of some element of a system.
 Splunk introduced metric indexes in addition to traditional indexes to allow for more efficient storage and search for both events and metrics data.
-Splunk metric indexes use less storage space than events indexes, and increase query search speed 500 times, using fewer system resources at lower licensing cost.
+Splunk metric indexes use less storage space than events indexes, and increase query search speed 500 times, using less system resources at lower licensing cost.
 I will use the term ‘events’ to refer to the recording of metric data points in this article, despite the risk of that not being the most accurate term.

 The fields that make up a metrics index are depicted in the table below: